What Is Bad Faith?

 There are a few ways you may be able to detect insurance bad faith.
 For one, if your claim was denied then the insurance company will have to issue a notice of denial which will explain why your claim was denied.
 If the reasons for denial are not true, then you can file a request for reconsideration and include any necessary information to get your claim approved.
 The denial may have simply been an oversight, but there is a chance it could be bad faith practices.

 Insurance bad faith also may be a factor if the insurance company is refusing to return your calls or keep in communication with you.
 Avoidance is one of the more obvious signs of bad faith practices.
-If you believe that bad faith might be a factor in your car accident case, please get in touch with a Houston personal injury lawyer at our firm immediately.
+If you believe that bad faith might be a factor in your car accident case, please get in touch with the legal team at our firm immediately.